Eastman Experience: Summer Classical Studies

 Mallets: 3-4 minute excerpt from a solo mallet work using four mallets; 1-2 minute excerpt from a solo mallet work using two mallets.

-Singers: Several songs contrasting in era, style, tempo, and language.
-Examples might be selections from 24 Italian Songs or equivalent; American, British, German, or French art songs; Folk songs and Spirituals; level-appropriate arias or oratorio solos.
+Vocalists: At least 3 songs contrasting in era, style, tempo, and language.
+Examples include: selections from 24 Italian Songs or equivalent; American, British, German, or French art songs; Folk songs and Spirituals; level-appropriate arias or oratorio solos.

 Conductors: A recent video recording of the student conducting (vocal or instrumental).

 - Each year Classical Studies includes many international students.
 International students need to be completely conversant in English to take full advantage of the program.
-Please note that all classes are conducted in Eastern Standard Time.
+Please note that all classes are conducted in Eastern Daylight Time and all classes and workshops are synchronous.

 - Applications and audition recordings will be reviewed very shortly after their receipt, and most students will know their status within two weeks.
-Please allow extra time during the Covid19 Pandemic for processing.
 Current ECMS students may apply without submitting a recording but do need to have their ECMS teacher send a recommendation.

 Photo credits: David Taylor